Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Founding WFP staff member for over 15 years

-- Had decision-making authority during coordination period
+- Had decision-making authority during documented coordination period

 David Duhalde – CFB Senior Staff: